-- Methanol ,also known as methyl alcohol, carbinol, wood alcohol or wood spirit, is a chemical compound with chemical formula CH3OH. - It is the simplest alcohol and is a light, volatile, colorless, flammable and poisonous liquid. - Methanol is an often used solvent, future alternative fuel and it is also widely used as a raw material for the production of MTBE and other chemicals. - The demand of this compound is increasing worldwide.
+- Methanol also known as methyl alcohol, carbinol, wood alcohol or wood spirit, is a chemical compound with the chemical formula CH3OH. - It is the simplest alcohol and is a light, volatile, colorless, flammable and poisonous liquid. - Methanol is an often used solvent, future alternative fuel, energy storage material and it is also widely used as a raw material for the production of MTBE and other chemicals.

+The demand of this compound is increasing worldwide.